 The New South Wales Department of Education must support schools in developing BYOD policies by developing detailed guides for schools.
 The provision of adequate information and communications technology (ICT) infrastructure is also essential to ensure all schools are operating in an equitable playing field.
 A teacher’s role is the education of students, not the provision of technical support, and permanent ICT support technicians must be made available in all schools to respond efficiently to any problems arising.
 Moreover, it is important to treat personal mobile electronic devices as just one educational tool out of many.
 Their use should supplement other educational tools such as personal interaction, hand-written tasks and book reading, without superseding them.

 There are numerous benefits to being proficient in one or more languages other than English, including personal enrichment through a deeper understanding of other societies, an improved ability to thrive in a multicultural society and global economy, and possibly even improved cognitive abilities and more developed communication skills.
-Given the stronger language learning abilities of younger children, the New South Wales curriculum could include mandatory learning of a language other than English for all students beginning in early primary.
+Given the stronger language learning abilities of younger children, the New South Wales curriculum could include an elective option for the learning of a language other than English for all students beginning in early primary.

 Governments must as a priority provide and fund the public school system in New South Wales to the highest standard in accordance with the achievement of the basic aim of education, being to help each individual to progress toward the attainment of their full potential, both as a person and as a member of society.
 Funding of schools to this level must not depend on fund-raising from the school community, either through direct donations, fund-raising events or from the proceeds of school services such as canteens.